TW: casual ableism, paranoia, mind control, violence

 “This is some kind of trick, isn’t it?”
 I snarled.
 Kiera’s words were still dancing around my brain, one thought chasing another’s tail in a neverending circle.

-Will blinked, then shot an uncertain look up at Avery.
+Will blinked, then sighed, shooting a look up at Avery.
 It was Avery, eventually, who answered me.

 “You can talk to ghosts.
 Can’t you?” they said softly.